Wondering what you need to build a perfect toddler girl capsule wardrobe for your preschooler? Here’s everything your little sweetheart needs.

 15. Sweaters - 10 of them

-When the winter weather settles in fully, you’ll want to have sweaters to keep her cozy and warm.
 Again, 10 is the magic number that will get her through 2 consecutive weeks of school with a different outfit each day.

 You can then reuse some of her long sleeves and let her wear a heavy cardigan with some of her lighter shirts, so she’s still dressed weather-appropriate while maintaining diversity in her wardrobe.
-You can also slip a lovely winter cardigan into the mix.

 16. Winter Coat